 To access In the Test Plan tree, select a business process test or flow and click the Test Script tab.
-Important information • For user interface details on the Test Script tab when the selected test is not a business process test or flow, see the HP Application Lifecycle Management User Guide .
-For Business Process Testing Enterprise Extension: In addition to manually adding existing business components to a flow, you can create a flow comprising components created automatically by recording your operations as you navigate an enterprise application.
-For details, see "How to Learn Flows" on page 170.
-You can group components in a flow as you would in a business process test.
-However, it is recommended that you do not group components in a flow for compatibility with future versions of Business Process Testing Enterprise Extension.
-Relevant tasks "How to Create Business Process Tests and Flows" on page 134
+Important information For user interface details on the Test Script tab when the selected test is not a business process test or flow, see the HP Application Lifecycle Management User Guide.
+Relevant tasks "How to Create Business Process Tests and Flows" on page 132